thkukuk/demos/README.md

 # demos
-Scripts and documentation for Demos
+This repository contains scripts and documentation for demos I made on conferences